Posting Calendar

 Nursing care of the young and old

-In most cases, applicants with prerequisites in chemistry, biology, mathematics, psychology, and English prior to enrolling often have a head start but the subjects are not usually required.
-It is, however, important for students to check the program’s requirements beforehand.
+In most cases, applicants with prerequisites in chemistry, biology, mathematics, psychology, and English before enrolling often have a head start, but the subjects are not usually required.
+It is, however, essential for students to check the program’s requirements beforehand.

-Admission to LPN programs varies from state to state but you’ll need at least a high school diploma or its equivalent to be accepted in a diploma or certificate program.
+Admission to LPN programs varies from state to state, but you’ll need at least a high school diploma or equivalent to be accepted in a diploma or certificate program.
 In some schools, you may be required to pass an entrance exam before you are accepted.

 The next step after completing the LPN diploma or certificate program is to make sure you sign up and pass NCLEX-PN ( National Council Licensure Examination for Practical Nurses.
 What’s NCLEX-PN?
-It’s a mandatory exam to make sure LPN knows what they are doing and it is required in all states including the District of Columbia.
-It is a core requirement for one to be employed as a licensed practical nurse.
-The examination is developed and administered by the National Council of State Boards of Nursing.
+It’s a mandatory exam to ensure LPN knows what they are doing and is required in all states, including the District of Columbia.
+It is a core requirement to be employed as a licensed practical nurse.
+The National Council of State Boards of Nursing develops and administers the examination.

 LPNs can advance their careers by taking professional development training courses.
 Additional certifications that qualify LPNs for specialized clinical roles include: